NickGrunert/master-thesis/modules/03_truth_compare.typ

     While the two approaches are similar in general, the new implementation utilizes unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
     Initially, an unmatched predicted surface was excluded from the #abr("FP") calculation due to the negligible impact of undersegmentation on the algorithm's performance.
     The algorithm would only need to address the issue of oversegmentation, as this would result in fewer prompts than the number of truth surfaces.
-    In the subsequent implementation using the Hungarian Matching Algorithm, however, this concept is no longer utilized due to reevaluation of the approach.
+    In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilized due to reevaluation of the approach.
     The objective is to ascertain the validity of the concept in relation to the ground truth.
     Consequently, the penalization of erroneous surfaces through undersegmentation is required to ensure the integrity of this endeavor, since else the score of wrong segmentations could be overrestimated drastically.